-The impacts to farmland, forests, wetlands, streams and karst are presented as ranges in Table 3.6-1.
-Each alternative has multiple facility types under consideration.
-In addition, Alternative P has east and west bypass options around Loogootee.
-The results of this cumulative impacts analysis indicate that Alternatives B and C would have the lowest cumulative impacts, while Alternatives M and O would have the highest.
-Alternative P, the Preferred Alternative, has midrange impacts.
-It also has the potential for the smallest impacts to wetlands.
-The analysis found no significant indirect or cumulative impacts associated with Alternative P.
+The impacts to farmland, forests, wetlands, streams, and karst are presented as ranges in Table 3.6-1.
+Each Build Alternative has multiple facility types under consideration, with the exception of Alternative R. In addition, Alternative P has east and west variations around Loogootee, along with the new variations presented in RPA P. The results of this cumulative impacts analysis indicate that Alternatives B, C, and R would have the lowest cumulative impacts, while Alternatives M and O would have the highest.
+Alternative P and RPA P have midrange impacts.
+Alternative P, RPA P, and R have the potential for the smallest impacts to wetlands.
+The analysis found no significant indirect or cumulative impacts associated with Alternative P or RPA P.